Trump Calls EU A 'Foe' To The United States

 “I love those countries,” he claimed.

-Almost immediately afterwards, however, the President began to criticize EU member states, accusing them of having “taken advantage” of the United States through trade deals and NATO spending.
+Almost immediately afterward, however, the President began to criticize EU member states, accusing them of having “taken advantage” of the United States through trade deals and NATO spending.

 “In a trade sense,” Trump said, “they’ve really taken advantage of us and many of those countries are in NATO and they weren’t paying their bills and, you know, as an example a big problem with Germany.”